OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_publish.md

 ## Request body

 ## Response
-If successful, this method returns `200, OK` response code and [educationAssignment](../resources/educationassignment.md) object in the response body.
+If successful, this method returns `204, No Content` response code.
+It does not return anything in the response body.

 ## Example
 Here is an example of how to call this API.